 Sep 9, 2021 JavaScript

-How to check if a date occurs in the current year in JavaScript
+How to check if a number is in a given range in JavaScript

 Let's define this short function: